daskeete/Project_1/README.md

 ![](scatter.png)

-## Analysis of the output that assesses and ranks all homes from best to worst deal
+## Analysis of the output that assesses and ranks all homes from best to worst deal.

+I created a columm that would compute how much the value of a home was overpredicted by subtracting the observed price from the predicted price and then used the code below to see how many values were above 0.
+230 home values were overpredicted so my model had a tendency to overpredict.

+    homes[homes['overpredict'] > 0].count()